 In the courtyard we think of a very special attractor, the reference image of an “air path” indicates a suggestion of what might come.
 Main interventions in the monument are two large openings: at the front of the entrance there is an open passage to the courtyard, accessible for everyone.
 This also on the garden side so there is a public route throughout the complex from the village to the garden.
 The courtyard will be decorated as a patio with greenery and beautiful lighting.

 A number of houses will also be made available for social housing, especially to local renters.
-Most houses will be put up for sale in the German, Belgium, and Dutch market.
-These will be offered as three different types.
+Most of the houses are offered for sale on the German, Belgian and Dutch markets in three different types.

-The houses that are for sale are suitable for all stages of life.
-The specific needs for an accessible home one may require depending on one’s age will be taken into account from the start of construction.
-This will be reflected in the design of the bathroom up to the literal removal of obstacles.
-These houses will be equipped with all modern amenities enabling you to enjoy your house as long as possible.
+The houses for sale are suitable for all stages of life.
+The design takes into account all specific needs, whether for young or old.
+From the design of the sanitary facilities to the literal removal of obstacles, the barrier-free homes are equipped with all the amenities residents need to enjoy their homes for as long as possible.